 Fiji, one of the top destinations of 2022, also has a heart-shaped island.
-Among the 333 islands in this South Pacific archipelago, a distinctive shape of heart brought an international spotlight to – Tavarua.
+Among the 333 islands in this South Pacific archipelago, the distinctive shape of the heart brought an international spotlight to – Tavarua.

 But there is another major magnet for tourists traveling to this 10-hectare piece of sand, just 8 kilometers off the western coast of Fiji’s main island Viti Levu.
 The challenging 6-meter tall wave called Cloudbreak has put Tavarua on the bucket list of every adventure-seeking surfer.

 The one who recognized the potential of the world-class reef breaks was Californian surfer David Clark.
 He arrived on the uninhabited island in the 1980s and built a surf camp in a jungle from scratch.

 Tavarua today is a stress-free resort focused on sustainable tourism and conservation of the pristine environment, including resurrecting nearly extinct species such as giant clams.